 Requests and withdrawals of policy costings may be submitted electronically following the normal processes.
 The Prime Minister may submit written requests via email to the Secretaries.
-Requests from the Leader of the Opposition or Leader of a minority party may be submitted via email to the Prime Minister who may then refer it to the Secretaries.
-The Secretaries are not obliged or authorised to take action in relation to any request, unless the Prime Minister has referred the request to them.
+Requests from the Leader of the Opposition, or Leader of a minority party may be submitted via email to the Prime Minister who may then refer it to the Secretaries.
+The Secretaries are not obliged or authorised to take action in relation to any request, unless it has been referred to them by the Prime Minister.

-Requests for further information and responses to them may also occur electronically.
+Requests for further information and responses may also occur electronically.